Relevance of the Basset history term for Lagrangian particle dynamics: Flow fields

 \subsubsection{Faraday flow}

 The Faraday flow field is an experimentally-measured flow field.
-It is obtained from the surface of a \SI{2}{\mm}-thick layer of distilled water in a cylindrical container of \SI{290}{\mm} diameter as it is vertically shaken with a monochromatic sinusoidal signal at a frequency of \SI{50}{\hertz} at a measured forcing acceleration of $a = 1.6 g$ which corresponds to a supercriticality of $\epsilon = 0.04$ ~\cite{colombi2021three}.
+The data was recorded in the course of the master thesis of J. Tenhaus under the supervision of A. v.
+Kameke.
+The velocity fields are obtained from the surface of a \SI{2}{\mm}-thick layer of distilled water in a cylindrical container of \SI{290}{\mm} diameter as it is vertically shaken with a monochromatic sinusoidal signal at a frequency of \SI{50}{\hertz} at a measured forcing acceleration of $a = 1.6 g$ which corresponds to a supercriticality of $\epsilon = 0.04$~\cite{colombi2021three}.
 This movement produces the so-called Faraday waves, quasi-standing waves over the fluid's surface, and a turbulent space- and time-dependent 2D-velocity field which exhibits all characteristics of two-dimensional turbulence~\cite{vonKamekeEtAl2011}.
 Energy is injected into the flow at a scale of half the Faraday wavelength which corresponds to the spatial scale of the smallest occurring vortices.
 In contrast to three-dimensional turbulence, energy is passed from this scale upwards to larger scales and an inverse energy cascade is forming, distributing the energy from the forcing scale up to the system size.
 Therefore, above half the Faraday wavelength all vortex sizes occur, leading to effective turbulent diffusion of tracers in the flow above the forcing scale~\cite{vonKamekeEtAl2013}.
 The velocity field is measured using particle image velocimetry (PIV) with floating white, hollow, glass microspheres (diameter of $70 \mu m$, density of $0.15 g/cm^3$, Fibre Glast) to visualize the horizontal motion.
-The tracer particles are chosen such that they follow the fluid motion as closely as possible.
-A non-ionic surfactant ($1 \% $ Polysorbate 80) is used in $10 \% $ or less solids solution to ensure that the particles do not aggregate and sink.
+The tracer particles are chosen so that they follow the fluid motion as closely as possible.
+An upper estimate for the experimental Stokes number of the particles in the Faraday flow is $S_{\textrm{exp}}^{\textrm{max}} = 0.0020$ using the maximal flow velocity and the half the Faraday wavelength as typical velocity and length scales.
+This is justified since the smallest scales in the Faraday flow are vortices of $\lambda_f/2 = 5\, mm$.
+This corresponds to a Stokes number $S = 0.0031$, which is nearly two orders of magnitude smaller than the smallest Stokes number $S = 0.1$ considered here.
+A non-ionic surfactant ($1 \% $ polysorbate 80) is used in a solution of $10 \% $ or less to ensure that the particles do not aggregate and sink.
 The particles are recorded with a high-speed camera (pco.dimax HS2 and Carl Zeiss Makro-Planar $T* 2.8/100mm$ lens) and triggered at a frequency of \SI{400}{\hertz}.
 The details of the experimental setup are similar to those given by Colombi et al.~\cite{colombi2022coexistence, colombi2021three}.
-From the particle images, velocity data is obtained using PIVview (PIVTEC GmbH, Germany) and MATLAB.
-One set of data for the Faraday flow consists of discrete velocity values for both horizontal and velocity components, $vx$ and $vy$, at $115 \times 86$ spatial grid points over an area of roughly $73.90 \times 55.42 mm^2$ as results from a length conversion via calibration.
-These measurements were taken for $1056$ succesive time steps, resulting in a total measurement time of \SI{42.24}{\second}.
-When needed, intermediate velocity values are interpolated in space with SciPy’s bivariate rectangular Spline~\cite{2020SciPy-NMeth}.
-Interpolation in time is carried out using linear interpolation.
+From the particle images, velocity data are obtained using PIVview (PIVTEC GmbH, Germany) and MATLAB.
+One set of data for the Faraday flow consists of discrete velocity values for both horizontal and vertical velocity components, $vx$ and $vy$, at $115 \times 86$ spatial grid points over an area of $70.395 \times 52.487\, mm^2$ as results from a length conversion via calibration.
+These measurements were taken for $1056$ successive time steps, resulting in a total measurement time of \SI{42.24}{\second}.